Administrative law in Singapore: Prospect of codification

 Unlike Singapore, Australia has a statutory procedure for judicial review – the Administrative Decisions (Judicial Review) Act 1977 ("ADJR Act"), by which application procedures were simplified, grounds of review for judicial review codified, and specific new rights introduced.

 It has been proposed that a statutory procedure for judicial review be adopted in other jurisdictions as well.
 However, looking to Australia's experience, the success of codification is questionable.
 Whilst codification of the grounds of review did ensure clarity and certainty of the law, one glaring limitation was the exclusion of the possibility of judicial development of additional grounds of review since a code limits a court's ability to change the law to adapt to circumstances.
 In Re Minister for Immigration and Multicultural Affairs, ex parte Applicant S20/2002 (2003), Justice Michael Kirby expressed concern about the "codification" of the grounds of review, suggesting that the ADJR Act might have "arrested" the development of common law doctrines.

 This inhibiting effect can potentially be overcome because the Act contains certain open-ended grounds of review.
 Section 5(1)(e) states that an application for review can be made on the ground that "the making of the decision was an improper exercise of the power conferred by the enactment in pursuance of which it was purported to be made", and section 5(2)(j) explains that an improper exercise of power includes "any other exercise of a power in a way that constitutes abuse of the power".
 In addition, section 5(1)(j) permits review of a decision that is "otherwise contrary to law".
 However, these grounds have been described as being so underused that they can fairly be considered as "dead letters".

 Another danger of codification lies in the uncertainty of interpretation of the statute in question.
-In relation to the ADJR Act, one line of criticism concerns the fear of overreach in the scope of legislation based on the Act, whereas others have criticized the restrictive interpretative approach taken by the Australian courts.
+In relation to the ADJR Act, one line of criticism concerns the fear of overreach in the scope of legislation based on the Act, whereas others have criticised the restrictive interpretative approach taken by the Australian courts.
 For instance, cases such as NEAT Domestic Trading Pty.
 Ltd. v.
-AWB (2003) have been criticized for diminishing the reach of the ADJR Act along with public accountability.
+AWB (2003) have been criticised for diminishing the reach of the ADJR Act along with public accountability.